i2bc/Dual_Seq_Cdiff_Mouse/README.md

 References genomes (fasta format) and annotations (gff format) used may be downloaded from:
 - [Mus musculus genome assembly GRCm39](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001635.27)
 - [Clostridioides difficile 630](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000009205.2).
-The annotations file for this organism was downoladed from the [MicroScope](http://www.genoscope.cns.fr/agc/microscope) facilities.
+The annotation file for this organism was downloaded from the [MicroScope](http://www.genoscope.cns.fr/agc/microscope) platform.

 Prediction of new candidate ncRNA genes and comparisons with similar already published analyses concern only _C.difficiles_ organism.